open-contracting/standard/docs/guidance/map/localization.md

 If the standard is not yet available in your language, you can propose a new translation of the schema and documentation, or collaborate on an existing community translation.

-Translations are managed using [Transifex](https://www.transifex.com/OpenDataServices/open-contracting-standard-1-1/) which can generate versions of the schema, documentation and other resources in your language.
+Translations are managed using [Transifex](https://www.transifex.com/OpenDataServices/open-contracting-standard-1-1/) which can generate translated versions of the schema, documentation and other resources.

 Contact the [OCDS Helpdesk](../../../support/#ocds-helpdesk) to get access to Transifex or to propose a new translation.